Compare any two graphics cards:

 Intro

-Compare that to the GeForce GTX 980M, which uses a 28 nm design. nVidia has clocked the core speed at 1038 MHz.
-The GDDR5 RAM works at a speed of 1000 MHz on this card.
-It features 1536 SPUs along with 96 TAUs and 64 ROPs.
+Compare that to the GeForce GTX 980M, which uses a 28 nm design. nVidia has clocked the core frequency at 1038 MHz.
+The GDDR5 RAM runs at a frequency of 1000 MHz on this specific card.
+It features 1536 SPUs as well as 96 TAUs and 64 Rasterization Operator Units.

 Display Graphs